okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 You can't publish integrations with the following Okta features in the OIN catalog:

-* **Advanced SAML apps:** The OIN Wizard doesn't support new advanced SAML integrations, such as integrations with more than three app instance variables.
-Some ISVs use many app instance variables to help identify app instances for each of their customers.
-The OIN team maintains existing advanced SAML integrations.
+* **SAML apps:** The OIN Wizard places certain limits on SAML integration submissions.
+Examples of these limitations include:
+   * Only one to three app instance variables allowed
+   * No attribute statement support
+   * No RelayState support
+   * No force authentication (`ForceAuthn`) support

+   The OIN team maintains existing SAML integrations with these advanced features.
 If you need to update your existing advanced SAML integration, contact the OIN team at <oin@okta.com>.

 * **SWA apps:** Okta no longer publishes new Secure Web Authentication (SWA) integrations to the OIN catalog.
 The OIN team maintains existing SWA integrations.